Emerald Coast Solar - using Enphase Micro-inverters -

 takes on String inverters on the Yucatan Coast -

 The results are AMAZING!

 Smaller systems providing higher power levels are simply less expensive.
 Four less panels, less support structure, less labor etc. Instead of getting a lower quality system that requires many more panels to achieve the same power production level, you can get a high quality, high production system that will last for many more years than the lower quality system.

 Micro-inverters have the best warranty in the industry, are the safest install on your roof and, have the best, most in-depth online monitoring available today.
 There is simply not a better inverter you can buy for your solar system.

 Please note: The results below were achieved with IQ6 and IQ7 series Micro-inverters.
 ECS is now using IQ7A micro-inverters with an additional 25% greater power harvest.

-I have talked a lot about our solar systems producing more power with fewer panels than our competition.
+At ECS we have talked a lot about our solar systems producing more power with fewer panels than our competition.
 It is true, our micro-inverter systems are the most advanced systems available and, combined with our install techniques, we do get our clients more power than our competitors.
-However, some do not believe what we are saying and, still believe a solar system is a solar system.
+However, some do not believe this and, still believe a solar system is a solar system.

 We recently had the opportunity to directly compare our systems to our competition.
 We were able to compare, head to head, a 16-panel system using a 5-kilowatt wall mount string inverter vs 4 of our systems using Enphase IQ6+ and IQ7+ micro-inverters.